Fabric vs. medical mask: Health authority explains which is best

 Cameron County Health Authority, Dr. James Castillo, says different layers offer different levels of protection.

-As cases across the RGV spike and omicron surges, Castillo suggests double masking or leveling up from a cloth or disposable mask to an N95 or KN95.
+As cases across the Rio Grande Valley spike and omicron surges, Castillo suggests double masking or leveling up from a cloth or disposable mask to an N95 or KN95.

 The Centers for Disease Control & Prevention (CDC) warns as many as 60% of KN95 masks are counterfeit.
 When getting yours – check for the N.I.O.S.H. stamp, which means it’s certified by the national institute for occupational safety and health.